joncox123/ForkCal/timegrapher-mods.md

 Third, using a reflow soldering station with hot air gun for surface-mount electronics, heat up the existing crystal and carefully remove it with tweezers.
 You want to do this quickly, within a couple of minutes, to avoid damage.
-I recommend setting the heating plate to 225 °C from the bottom and then use hot air at 400 °C from the top, directly right above the crystal with a small nozel.
+I recommend setting the heating plate to 225 °C from the bottom and then use hot air at 400 °C from the top, directly above the crystal with a small nozel.

 Fourth, once you have removed the crystal, use a sharp [X-acto knife](https://en.wikipedia.org/wiki/X-Acto) or similar to *carefully* scrape off just the green solder resist, exposing the bare coper below.
+Also cut the 5V trace on the PCB to separate the 5V input from the 4V output that will drive the new crystal.
 It helps to have a microscope, but it is not required.
 Then, clean the copper with some alcohol and "tin" the surface with a soldering iron and solder to protect it from oxidation.

 <p align="center">
     <img src="pics/usb-timegrapher-trace-preparation.jpg" alt="Crystal removed and pads prepaired" width="600">